Solution to Zeno of Elea's Aporia: Achilles And The Tortoise Paradox.

 By Ion Saliu, Anti-Sophist At-Large

+The Eleatic School of Sophism (the name of the philosophical current) was founded by the Ancient Greek philosopher named Parmenides.
 In more mundane terms, Zeno (or Zenon) and the Sophists were jealous of a famous and brilliant philosopher of that era named Heraclitus.
 The philosophy of Heraclitus was centered on the idea of motion and change.
 Change is the only constant in the Universe, was Heraclitus' theme.
-He is famous for this saying: It is not possible to step into the same river twice.
-He was right to the highest degree of certainty.
+He is famous for this saying: ”It is not possible to step into the same river twice.”
+He was right with the highest degree of certainty.
+A river changes every split of a second: Different volume of water, different water composition, different bedrock composition, different speed, etc.

-Zenon made an extremely attractive art to prove that motion was not possible.
+Φ Zenon made an extremely attractive art to prove that motion was not possible.
 He came up with a riddle that used Achilles as the main character.
 We know that the legendary hero was also known as the Quick-Foot Achilles, or Speedy Achilles.
 Really?
 Zeno questioned the speed of Achilles.
 I, Zeno, will prove that your speedy Achilles will never beat a tortoise in a running race!

 Okay, your Achilles is faster than a tortoise, admitted Zeno.
 Therefore we must necessarily give the tortoise a long start.
 But here is the kicker, puzzled Zeno his audience.
 Achilles does reach the starting point of the tortoise.
 But when Achilles reaches that space, the tortoise would reach a farther position in space.
 Let's name it position 2.
 When Achilles reaches position 2, the tortoise would have reached a new position; let's name it position 3.
 When Achilles reaches position 3, the tortoise would have reached a new position; let's name it position 4.
 When Achilles reaches position 4, the tortoise would have reached a new position; let's name it position 5.
 And so on ad infinitum.
 Achilles can never pass the tortoise…